htest-311429731023102/m3e-test/README.md

 ```

 for the script, for now you can only copy the whole script from script.js and paste it into the javascript section

+### light/dark mode

+to switch between light and dark mode, make it so the first line of the javascript says `const darkMode = false;` for light mode, and `const darkMode = true;` for dark mode

 ---